Tech Events

 RSA has become more urgent over time.

-Security used to sit alongside innovation.
-Now, it sits at the center of it.
-Conversations have shifted from prevention to resilience; assuming systems will be tested and focusing on how they respond.
+Conversations have shifted from prevention to resilience; assuming systems will be compromised and focusing on how to recover.

-Suitable for : Cybersecurity professionals, enterprise leaders, and risk teams.
+Suitable for: Cybersecurity professionals, enterprise leaders, and risk teams.

 WWDC 2026 (Apple)